macespinoza/cdap-clients/cdap-authentication-clients/java/README.md

  - Fetch an access token from the authentication server with credentials supported by the active authentication mechanism.

-The default implementation of the authentication client--BasicAuthenticationClient--supports the default authentication mechanisms supported by CDAP:
+The default implementation of the authentication client—`BasicAuthenticationClient`—supports the default authentication mechanisms supported by CDAP:
  - Basic Authentication
  - LDAP